snok/drf-openapi-tester/README.md

 ## Schema Validation

-When the SchemaTester loads a schema, it runs it through [OpenAPI Spec validator](https://github.com/p1c2u/openapi-spec-validator) which validates that the schema passes without specification compliance issues.
+When the SchemaTester loads a schema, it parses it using an [OpenAPI spec validator](https://github.com/p1c2u/openapi-spec-validator).
+This validates the schema.
 In case of issues with the schema itself, the validator will raise the appropriate error.

 ## Django testing client